metelska-anastasiia/online-book-store/README.md

 2. Configure the database settings in the application properties.
 3. Build and run the application using your preferred Java IDE or build tool.
 4. Access the Swagger documentation: http://localhost:8080/swagger-ui.html
    The API uses JWT (JSON Web Tokens) for authentication.

-To access protected endpoints, include the generated JWT token in the Authorization header of your requests.
+   To access protected endpoints first login to api, then include the generated JWT token in the Authorization header of your requests.

 ## Challenges and Solutions
 **Challenge**: Implementing secure user authentication.